Surgeon General's health advisory...

 Why?
 Here might be a couple of reasons.

-We have located a web site that sells low cost radon testing products that are 100% EPA approved and easy to use.
-You can order online and have the package within just a few days, not to mention their excellent customer support.
+You can find low cost radon testing products right here in our store.
+All test are 100% EPA approved and easy to use.
+You can order online and have the package within just a few days.
 Click here to go there now.

 My dear Mom remarried some years back.
 Her new husband had just lost his wife of many years to lung cancer who, by the way, never smoked or even worked outside of the home.